List of alien races in Marvel Comics: Lithodia Rexians

 The Lithodia Rexians are a race of giant rock monsters with Moai-like heads that come from the planet Lithodia Rex.
 One group of Lithodia Rex's sleeper agents was placed on Easter Island.

 Ludberdites

 The Ludberdites are a race of semi-humanoid fish aliens from the planet Zaar.

 Lumina

 The Lumina are a humanoid race that stands 5'5" in height on average, and appears just about identical to humans.
 They come from the planet Lumin, ninth from the sun in the Sh'Mengi star system in the Milky Way galaxy.
 They have average lifespans of thousands of years.
 They are members of the federation of alien races called the Charter (along with the Lem, Myndai, and Nanda).
 First seen in Shogun Warriors #1 (February 1979).

 Lupak

-The Lupak are one of the many alien species that are part of the Shi'ar Imperium, Immortal and next to invincible.
-They're capable of wielding cosmic energy for a number of effects; supposedly their god-like power stems from an invisible gland which sits in a separate dimension while gravitating near their bodies at all times.
-Enabling virtual reincarnation when cloned into another body.
+The Lupak are one of the many alien species that are part of the Shi'ar Imperium.
+They can manipulate cosmic energy and are nigh-invulerable.
 Fang of the Imperial Guard is a Lupak.